brandondelpozo/blogapi/README.md

 # blogapi
 To initilize the project please use the folowing command:
-1. pipenv shell
+1. pipenv shell.
-2. pipenv install
+2. pipenv install.
- once inside the virtual environment and all the dependencies have been installed:
+Once inside the virtual environment and all the dependencies have been installed:
 3. (blogapi) > python manage.py runserver

 Using the URLconf defined in config.urls, Django tried these URL patterns, in this order: